 Tired of the disposable lifestyle?
 It’s expensive and wasteful.
-See ways to get longer life out of the things in the kitchen.
+Here are 10 simple ways to get longer life out of the things in the kitchen.